 Delta Drone Policy

-Also Delta doesn’t clarify exactly what is their drone policy, but they do mention that lithium batteries are allowed up to 160-watt hours.
-Anything above that 160-watt hour is forbidden.
+Also, Delta doesn’t clarify exactly what is their drone policy, but they do mention that lithium batteries are allowed up to 160 watt-hours.
+Anything above that 160 watt-hours is forbidden.

 Easyjet Drone Policy

 Easyjet mentions that portable electronic devices containing lithium batteries can be carried on board as hand luggage and checked in if the battery doesn’t exceed 100Wh.